 The Right University

-New York University’s MS in Data Science was created in conjunction with a university-wide initiative in data science.
+New York University’s Data Science initiative aims to establish the country’s leading data science training and research facilities at NYU.
 The initiative aims to establish the country’s leading data science training and research facilities at NYU.
 Esteemed faculty members, scientists and scholars across NYU are involved in this significant endeavor.
 Many of them contributed to the breakthroughs in mathematics, statistics and computer science that made the data revolution possible.

 The Perfect Data Science City